 Applications for the travelling fellowship may be obtained from the American Head and Neck Society’s website at www.ahns.info, the Australian and New Zealand Head & Neck Cancer Society’s website at www.anzhncs.org, or by writing to the secretary of the respective societies.
 An application form is also attached to this announcement.

-The closing date for receipt of completed applications has been extended to 10 Feb 2014.
-The successful candidate and an alternate will be selected and notified by 30 May 2014.
+The closing date for receipt of completed applications will be advised in due course.
+The successful candidate and an alternate will be selected and notified.

 A current (no more than 3 months old), detailed curriculum vitae, signed and dated by the applicant and including medical school, postdoctoral education, and past hospital appointments, plus a complete bibliography and record of meeting presentations are to be submitted with this application.
 All information is to be typewritten on A4 plain white paper.
 Applicants are to submit, in addition, an essay of no more than one page, stating how, in their opinion, they fulfill the requirements and their reasons for applying for the fellowship.
 Applicants are requested to type their names in the upper left hand corner of the essay.